 5. May Reverse Premature Hair Graying

 Anecdotal evidence suggests that ashwagandha may stimulate melanin production.
-Melanin is the pigment that gives hair a dark color, and the restoration of lost melanin may reverse premature hair graying (4).
+It contains tyrosine, an amino acid that helps in melanin production.
+It is the pigment that gives hair a dark color, and the restoration of lost melanin may reverse premature hair graying (4).

 More research is warranted to further understand these benefits of ashwagandha.
 But you may still use it as it is generally considered safe.
 We discuss its ways of use in the next section.